Diabetes

 Night-time Hypoglycaemia (Nocturnal Lows)

 Night-time hypoglycaemia (low blood sugar during sleep) is common in people using insulin.
-It can disrupt sleep, raise morning glucose (rebound), and increase fear of going low.
-The goal is fast treatment now and pattern-based prevention.
+It can disrupt sleep, cause morning highs (rebound), and increase fear of going low.

-- Treat immediately with fast carbs; recheck in 15 minutes.
+- Use 15 g fast carbs β recheck in 15 minutes.

-- Repeated nocturnal lows → review your regimen with your diabetes team.
+- Recurrent night-time lows β review insulin regimen with your team.

 - Night sweats, vivid dreams, headache, restless sleep.

-- Waking confused, shaky, hungry, or with pounding heart.
+- Waking shaky, hungry, confused, or with a pounding heart.

-- Morning high glucose (possible rebound after an untreated low).
+- Morning high glucose (possible rebound after untreated low).

 - Recheck in 15 minutes.